muxinc/mux-go/docs/AssetsApi.md

 > AssetResponse UpdateAssetMasterAccess(ctx, aSSETID, updateAssetMasterAccessRequest)
 Update master access

-Allows you add temporary access to the master (highest-quality) version of the asset in MP4 format.
+Allows you to add temporary access to the master (highest-quality) version of the asset in MP4 format.
 A URL will be created that can be used to download the master version for 24 hours.
 After 24 hours Master Access will revert to \"none\".
 This master version is not optimized for web and not meant to be streamed, only downloaded for purposes like archiving or editing the video offline.

 ### Required Parameters